SERVICE · AI COPILOT

 Knowledge Assistant for Support Teams

-Support reps ask 'what's the policy for this return case' right in Slack or the ticketing system, and the Copilot retrieves from product manuals, SOPs, and past tickets to give a sourced, consistent answer—cutting ramp time for new hires and lowering escalation rates.
+Support reps ask 'what's the policy for this return case' right in Slack or the ticketing system, and the Copilot retrieves from product manuals, SOPs, and past tickets to give a sourced, consistent answer.
+New hires ramp faster and fewer cases escalate.

 Sales and Pre-Sales Knowledge on Demand